P2P-Develop/PeyangSuperbAntiCheat/docs/README-en.md

 **WARNING: This repository has jokes in commit messages and source by developer(and a little contributor).
 If you want to introduce an anti-cheat plugin with high detection rate, please do not use this plugin.**
 ***VERY WARNING***: **With this plugin, detectopm will run +4 timers at the same time.
 In other words, it may consume a certain amount of RAM or CPU, so please use a server with specifications.**
+For more information on the number of threads, see [Plugin Threads Summary](https://github.com/peyang-Celeron/PeyangSuperbAntiCheat/blob/master/docs/PluginThreads.txt).

 ## Introduction